TheBlob42/gesturemonkey/README.md

 If you're calling this method with a value of *true* for the abort variable, the actual sequence will canceled.
 All gathered data will be lost.
 This does not stop the train-mode, so you can keep performing other sequences.

 ### <a name="rec"></a>Recognize gestures
-There are modes to recognize gestures: Manual or Automatic.
+There are two modes to recognize gestures: Manual or Automatic.

 #### Manual
 Manual means, that you have to tell the *GestureMonkey* when it should listen for an incoming gesture an when to stop listening.
 Only the data in this period of time will be used to recognize a eventual gesture.
 Use the following two methods to start and stop the recognition process: